 Important note: At this time applications and claims cannot be accepted by fax.
 Please email all SECPAP related documents to firstname.lastname@example.org or via your co-op office contact.
 All SECPAP documents are now in fillable pdf format and can be found here.

-SECPAP is funded by the Government of Newfoundland and Labrador's Department of Advanced Education and Skills (formerly called Human Resources Labour and Employment) and is administered by the Co-operative Education Services Centre (CESC).
+SECPAP is funded by the Government of Newfoundland and Labrador's Department of Immigration, Skills, and Labour and is administered by the Co-operative Education Services Centre (CESC).

 Co-operative education formally integrates the student's academic study with alternating paid work terms in co-operating employer organizations.
 Memorial's Co-operative Education Services Centre is currently accepting applications from the small business sector to provide challenging employment and educational opportunities to post secondary co-operative education students in Newfoundland and Labrador.
 SECPAP offers a wage subsidy to successful applicants.
 Applications will be reviewed to ensure eligibility and by the appropriate Co-operative Education Coordinator to ensure that the proposed placement represents an appropriate work experience.

 - To expose small businesses in Newfoundland and Labrador to the value of co-operative education, thereby creating a long-term demand for co-operative education students and graduates;

 - To expose co-operative education students to the small business sector, and entrepreneurial activity in general, as viable and attractive career options.

 The Student Work Placement Program (SWPP) gives post-secondary students across Canada paid work experience related to their field of study.